 History Of Jack And Jill Bathrooms

 Jack and Jill bathrooms have been around for centuries.
-However, they weren’t known as Jack and Jill bathrooms until the 1900s.
-The first reported use was in the 1960s by Abilene Reported News in Texas.
+It wasn’t until the 1900s that the bathroom design became known.
+They were first reported in the 1960s by Abilene Reported News in Texas.

 Jack And Jill Bathrooms In Movies And TV

-People want large bedrooms, plenty of counter space, and of course, a Jack and Jill bathroom.
+People want large bedrooms, plenty of counter space, and, of course, a Jack and Jill bathroom.
 It’s often on their checklist.
 Sometimes, they know exactly why.
 Other times, they simply want to have the best of the best.

 Shared Between Two Rooms

 In one-bedroom houses, the bathroom is accessible from that bedroom, as well as the hallway.
 This way, guests have access to the bathroom without walking through the bedroom.
-And homeowners have access from their own bedroom.
+And homeowners have access to their own bedroom.

 Bathroom For The Master Bedroom